Chandler Local Author Fair

 Julius Blair

-The creative visionary behind JB Comics, producing Sci-Fi action stories and tales for the younger generation on themes like bullying.
+The creative visionary behind JB Comics, crafting stylish Sci-Fi action tales and cautionary morality stories for the younger generation.

 Guests and Presenters